-Mount Everest is the highest mountain in the world having an altitude of 8,848 meters (29,028ft) and lies on the border of Nepal and Tibet (China) with about half of the mountain lying on each side of the border.
+Have you ever thought of the highest point on the earth?
+Yes, it is Mount Everest of Nepal.
+Mount Everest is the highest peak in the world having an altitude of 8,848 meters (29,028ft) and lies on the border of Nepal and Tibet (China) with about half of the mountain lying on each side of the border.
 Mount Everest was attempted for several times in the history to achieve a summit on its top.
 But the first successful expedition had been possible only on 29 May 1953 by a team of Sir Edmund Hillary and Tenzing Norgay Sherpa.
 Since then the Everest Base Camp has become one of the most popular trekking routes in the Himalayas and is visited by thousands of trekkers every year.
 Everest Base Camp trail is used by many expedition teams for many other peaks in the Everest region.
 This popular trekking starts at Lukla reached by a 35-minute flight along the Dudh Koshi valley leading into the popular Sherpa hometown Namche Bazaar.
 Namche Bazaar serves as a central hub of the area for food, sundries, communications and mountain climbing gears.
 Many trekkers spend a full day in Namche Bazaar for acclimatization and pay some excursion trips to the surrounding Sherpa villages.
+The trail passes through the famous Tengboche Monastery, Dingboche, Lobuche and finally Gorakshep (5,140m/16,864ft) which is the highest point of overnight halt for regular Everest Base Camp trekkers.
 People trekking towards Everest Base Camp also ascend to Kalapatthar (5,545m/18,192ft) from where one can have the magnificent views of the Himalayan giants.
 The entire Everest region is protected within the boundaries of the Sagarmatha National Park.
-Sagarmatha is the Nepalese name of Mt.
-Everest and it is called Chomolungma in Tibetan.
+'Sagarmatha' is the Nepalese name of Mt.
+Everest and it is called 'Chomolungma' in Tibetan.
 The Park is largely composed of rugged terrain and gorges of the high Himalayas ranging from 2,845 meters to the top of the world's highest mountain - Mt.
 Everest (8,848m) including several other peaks above 6,000 meters such as Lhotse, Cho Oyu, Thamserku, Nuptse, Amadablam and Pumori.
+It is believed to be the home of Yeti, the snow man.
 Everest Base Camp trek is one of our popular trekking holidays in Nepal.

 Weather in the Everest region:

-Trekking in the Everest region is possible throughout the year however the best times to visit are from the beginning of March to mid May and from the beginning of September to mid November.
-The winters are very cold and summers are wet.
+Everest Base Camp trekking is possible almost the year round however the best times to visit are considered from the beginning of March to mid May and from the beginning of September to mid November.
+The winters are very cold with possible heavy snowfall and summers are wet and cloudy.
 April and early May is a good time to see the trees bursting into bloom, with Rhododendrons, adding a spectacular splash of color to the landscape.
-The views are simply great after the summer monsoons have cleared the atmosphere of dust.
+The views are simply awesome when the summer monsoons have cleared the dust in the atmosphere.

 High Altitude Warning:

-We have categorized Everest Base Camp trekking as medium-hard trek and are suitable for passionate trekkers who have courage to walk at least 5-7 hours each day.
-You might even need to walk 7 to 8 hours or more on some days.
-However, if you have passions, good health with average physical fitness and self confidence, the Everest Base Camp trek can be completed successfully.
+We have categorized Everest Base Camp trekking as medium-hard trek which may require to walk at least 5-7 hours everyday.
+However, you might need to walk 7 to 8 hours or more on some days.
+If you have passions, good health with average physical fitness and self confidence, the Everest Base Camp trek is an ideal challenge for you.
 Regular exercising and jogging for some weeks prior to the trip is a good idea to enhance your strength and stability.
-If you have any previous hiking experience, that would be an asset.
+If you have any previous hiking experience, that would be an additional asset.
 It is important that you consult with your doctor before making decision for the Everest Base camp trek if you have any medical problems in the history.
 Participants with pre-existing medical conditions such as heart, lungs or any other serious disease should inform Trekking Encounters before booking the trek.

 How We Make This Trip Responsible?